Skip to content

 A more in-depth discussion of testing can be found here.

 If everything passes, this indicates a successful installation.
 If anything fails, this indicates that your environment produces different results to what is expected.
-You might consider creating an issue in GitHub, or trying out the Docker container instead.

 Installation troubleshooting